projectcalico/calico/docs/CalicoSwarm.md

 sudo cp etcdctl /usr/local/bin
 ```

 Now that etcd is installed, let's run our single node cluster.
-We need to start etcd with the IP address of the manager node, so store the manager node's IP as environment variable for easy access.
+We need to start etcd with the IP address of the manager server, so store the manager server's IP as environment variable for easy access.
 ```
 export MANAGER_IP=<Manager's IP address>
 ```